Noirmoutier-en-l'Île: Geography

-Noirmoutier-en-l'Île is situated to the north of the island of Noirmoutier, in the Atlantic Ocean.
+Noirmoutier-en-l'Île is situated in the north of the island of Noirmoutier, in the Atlantic Ocean.
 The commune covers the northern point of the island, and contains three villages: Noirmoutier, L'Herbaudiere and Le Vieil.
 L'Herbaudiere is a noteworthy port and is managed by the Chamber of Commerce and Industry of the Vendée.
 The inconvenient location in relation to the town and economic success of the village encouraged its inhabitants to seek the establishment of a commune independent from Noirmoutier-en-l'Île.

 Le Vieil is also located on the north coast within the commune.
 It is a popular destination for vacationers over the summer.
 An inventor Brutus de Villeroi tested the first French submarine in the village on 12 August 1832.
 An old street bears his name.

 Climate

 Noirmoutier-en-l'Île has an oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
 The average annual temperature in Noirmoutier-en-l'Île is 13.4 C. The average annual rainfall is 704.1 mm with November as the wettest month.
 The temperatures are highest on average in August, at around 19.8 C, and lowest in January, at around 7.4 C. The highest temperature ever recorded in Noirmoutier-en-l'Île was 38.7 C on 18 July 2022; the coldest temperature ever recorded was -10.0 C on 16 January 1985.